 If you’d like to dig into specific areas of your insights or view only a particular group of mentions in your search, try applying filters.
-The following filters can be applied to your Listen searches:
+The following filters are available:

 To get started, create a new search, or open an existing search.
 From the top left, click the Filter icon.
 Select the applicable dropdown field to customize each filter.

 For more information, visit our article on Filtering Searches in Listen.

 Happy with your search?
 Stay up to date with any urgent updates by creating email alerts.
 To get started, visit or create a saved search and click Create Alert from the top right.

 - Alerts about increases in mention volume